NhutHuyDev/meca/Readme.md

 ## Summary

-This is a chat application, with basic features, created for research and learning purposes.
+- This is a chat application, with basic features, created for research and learning purposes.
+- Visit **meca.nguyennhuthuy.com** to enjoy MECA version 1.0.0.

 ## Prerequisites
 To run the code, the machine needs to install **Node** environment, specifically the entire project is developed on **Node 20.11** and deployed on **node:20-alpine** environment.

 ## Technologies used in the project